Caution: The Model 3 is unable to jump start another vehicle. It is possible that this will cause harm.

-- Connect the 12V power supply's red positive (+) cable to the red positive (+) terminal on the 12V battery.
+- Connect the red positive (+) line from the 12V power supply to the red positive (+) connector on the 12V battery.

-- Connect the 12V power supply's black negative (-) cable to the black negative (-) terminal on the 12V battery.
+- Connect the black negative (-) line from the 12V power supply to the black negative (-) terminal on the 12V battery.

 - Turn on the external power supply (as directed by the manufacturer).
 To turn it on, touch the touchscreen.